allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 to be honest, we don’t have well-thought-out plan for this yet.

 ### How we did it

+OpBox system is implemented in microservice architecture.
+As you can see below, it consists of four sub-systems: Core, Web, Admin and Mobile.

 <p style="text-align: center; background-color:#E3E3E3">
     <img alt="OpBox architecture" style="width:75%; padding-top:10px;" src="/img/articles/2016-01-31-Managing-Frontend-in-the-microservices-architecture/opbox-architecture.gif" />
 </p>

 #### OpBox Core
-OpBox Core primary responsibility is serving page definitions for Frontend renderers.
+OpBox Core primary responsibility is serving page definitions for frontend renderers.
-Moreover, Core provides an API to OpBox Admin for pages management (creating, editing, publishing).
+Moreover, Core provides an API to OpBox Admin for page management (creating, editing, publishing).

 Core is the only stateful service in the OpBox family.
-It stores pages definitions in MongoDB and box prototypes in Git (prototypes are explained below).
+It stores pages definitions in MongoDB and box *types* in Git (box types are explained below).

 Since Core is responsible for serving page definitions it also manages the page routing and the most though work — fetching data from backend services.
-That’s the content to be injected into page boxes.
+That’s the content to be injected into Boxes.

-We’ve put a lot of effort to make it well performing, fault-tolerant and asynchronous.
+We’ve put a lot of effort to make Core high performing, fault-tolerant and asynchronous.
-We’ve chose Java and Groovy to implement Core.
+We’ve chose Java and Groovy to implement it.
 Core is the only gateway for frontend renderers to our internal backend services.

 **Box types** <br/>
-Each Box has a type — it’s a definition that describes data parameters required by the box and also defines a list of named slots.
+Each Box has a type — it’s the definition that describes data parameters required by the Box and also defines a list of named slots.
 Slot is a placeholder for embedding child boxes.
 We use ([JSON Schema](http://json-schema.org/)) to define parameter types.

-Here is an example of the showcase box — along with its type and the type of the data parameter that it uses.
+Here is an example of the Showcase Box — along with its type and the type of the data parameter that it uses.

-Showcase box type:
+Showcase Box type:

 ```json
 {